Danielle-Respes/Hidden-Directive-Threat-Hunt-Investigation-Sentinel-MDE-2026/README.md

 *   **GRC Analyst Lens:** I view incidents through the lens of risk and compliance.
 I identify the specific security controls (NIST CSF) impacted and translate technical findings into business-impact summaries suitable for leadership.

 *   **Remote Work Evidence:** This report is written for clarity and asynchronous consumption.
 By documenting my thought process and providing high-fidelity logs, I ensure that my work is fully transparent and actionable for any team member, regardless of their location.

-## Career Signal — What This Demonstrates

-**For SOC Roles:** Demonstrates end-to-end incident response, including multi-SIEM telemetry correlation (Sentinel/MDE), KQL-based pivot analysis, and proactive detection engineering developed from confirmed investigation findings.

-**For GRC Roles:** Demonstrates adherence to the NIST Cybersecurity Framework (Detect, Respond, Recover), formal incident documentation, and the ability to translate technical findings into business-impact reports for leadership.

-**For Remote Roles:** Proves effective asynchronous communication skills.
-This report is structured as a standalone artifact — providing clear, actionable data that requires minimal clarification, mirroring the standard for high-performance remote teams.

 [Portfolio](https://github.com/Danielle-Respes) &nbsp;|&nbsp; [LinkedIn](https://www.linkedin.com/in/danielle-respes-64113767/)